 eu.etaxonomy.vaadin.mvp.PopupEditorException: Error saving popup editor - context [user=w.h.kusber] :Edit registration (TypedEntityReference: Registration#null) > New taxon name (TaxonNameDTO: TaxonName#0)

-#8 Updated by Wolf-Henning Kusber about 1 month ago
+#8 Updated by Wolf-Henning Kusber 3 months ago

 To handle an erroneously spelled genus name, I had to register the uncorrect spelled genus name.
 A workaround could be to reject this entry?

 The rejected name was afterworth available as name, to be used.

 #9 Updated by Andreas Kohlbecker 3 months ago